Carolin Braun-Rechlin

 Solid base:

-Your baby has a safe sleep when the mattress does not give way too much.
-Therefore, do not take any risks with waterbeds, sofas, pillows, or similar items.
+Your baby sleeps safely when the mattress does not give way too much.
+Therefore, avoid risks with waterbeds, sofas, cushions, or similar items.

 Responsiveness of the parents:

-No alcohol, medication, or drug influence on the parents, so that you can quickly respond to your child's needs.
+No influence of alcohol, medication, or drugs on the parents, so that you can quickly respond to your child's needs.

 Room temperature:

-The optimal room temperature is between 16°C and 18°C.
+The ideal room temperature is between 16°C and 18°C.

 The child should not overheat while sleeping.
-Avoid head coverings, too much Clothing Line, blankets, or Sleeping Bags with an inappropriate TOG value.
+Avoid head coverings, too much Clothing Line, blankets, or Sleeping Bags with an unsuitable TOG rating.

-Tip: You can also read more about the meaning of the TOG value in the magazine article "TOG Values".
+Tip: You can also read more about the meaning of the TOG rating in the magazine article „TOG Ratings“.

 Suitable Sleeping Bag:

-Choose the optimal sleeping bag depending on the room temperature.
-It should not be too warm and not too cold.
-In addition, an exact fit is extremely important so that the infant does not slip down into the sleeping bag while sleeping.
+Choose the optimal sleeping bag according to the room temperature.
+It should be neither too warm nor too cold.
+Additionally, a precise fit is very important so that the infant does not slip down inside the sleeping bag while sleeping.

-Tip: In the article “Baby sleeping bag: What should you wear underneath?” you will learn how to dress your baby so that it neither freezes nor sweats.
+Tip: In the article “Baby sleeping bag: What should be worn underneath?” you will learn how to dress your baby so that it neither feels cold nor sweats.

 Avoid blankets: